hsmalley/velvet-chains/_LORE_/00_GPT.md

 - Maintain the overall thematic elements of the setting.
 - Follow the template fields strictly; do not omit key sections.
 - Use short phrases in tables and concise bullet points for mechanics.
-- Keep content PG‑13: avoid explicit detail while hinting at romance and consent‑centric adventure.
+- Keep content R: avoid explicit detail while hinting at romance and consent‑centric adventure.
 - Acknowledge “fiction” as the safe word where appropriate.

 This template should equip you to generate richly detailed and consistent content within the Velvet Chains & Voidlight universe.
 Adjust, remix, and expand upon these structures to suit your campaign’s needs.
+Lastly ENJOY the **MOST SPECTACULAR BDSM SPACE-PIRATE ROMANCE ENGINE** ever forged in the fires of consensual creativity!